 - Beate Peter (Salford, 2009).
 Jung on the Dancefloor: The Phenomenology of Clubbing.
 Dr Peter is now a Lecturer in the Institute for Performance Research at Manchester Metropolitan University.

 - Diane Fare (UCLan, 2002).
+The Edges of the Unsaid: Transgressive Practices in the Fiction of Kathy Acker.
 Dr Fare went on to be a Temporary Lecturer in English and American Studies at UCLan.

 I have acted as external examiner for 15-20 PhD and research degree candidates, as follows.